Occupational Accident Coverage: Is it Worth Getting the Insurance?

 - There is an increased likelihood of independent contractors wanting to work with an employer who provides these benefits than with one who doesn’t.

-- There is a reduced chance of lawsuits due to accidents if a compensation is already in place.
+- There is a reduced chance of lawsuits due to accidents if compensation is already in place.

 - Flexible coverage for different types of situations